-Examination of Credit Project Report
+Examination of 18 Credit 5.
+(1) There shall be not fewer than two examiners of the project report, appointed by the Pro-Project Report fessorial Board on the recommendation of the Committee.

-dit 5.
-(1) There shall be not fewer than two examiners of the project report, appointed by the Professorial Board on the recommendation of the Committee.
 (2) At the conclusion of the examination each examiner shall submit to the Committee a concise report on the project report and shall recommend to the Committee that: